Sound Baths

 I am hosting group sound baths locally on Sundays in downtown La Grange, Texas.
 So that you know, anyone can attend.
 Come as you are.
 You will sometimes find me wearing jeans because I am comfortable in them.
 You don’t need to dress up – come to relax.
 All you need is a blanket, towel, or yoga mat to lie on.

 Other items that are welcome but not mandatory include a towel or bolster to put under your knees while lying on your back, pillows, and eye masks.
 Sound baths are a welcoming and safe place to be curious and explore.
 Please join us.
-If you have questions, please reach out to me.
-I am happy to answer any question and intend to help you feel comfortable in this experience.
-Also, please feel free to reach out to me about business or private sessions.

 1 thought on “Sound Baths